Chris-Ngu/EnterpriseSolution/README.md

 Video calls

-Public calander system for branch/ individual events that can be seen by everyone (Possibly Google Calendar API)

 Email system used for registration, notifications, or any other purposes (Using System.Net.Email libraries)

 music player that detects audio files in selected folders to play client side